Avesta-FA/EventLog-CheatSheet/README.md

 5145: Shared object accessed
 Adversaries might use shares to laterally move in your environment.
 Adversaries will commonly use these shares: C$, ADMIN$, IPC$

-### RunAs
-4648: Logon using explicit credentials
-This event can occur during RDP, Network share, Process creation, and etc.
-It is a great way to detect how an adversary is moving from one compromised account to another.

 ### Scheduled Tasks